The 5 Most Nutrient-Dense Vegetables to Grow (Resilience-First Garden List)

 1) Nutrition

-Does it provide strong micronutrients (or calories + nutrients together)?
+Does it provide strong micronutrients, or calories plus micronutrients together?

 2) Yield